 An opportunity for women to get out in the wild!
 Get ready to learn from local experts, get hands on experience and have dinner with a fun group of women.
 Registration required and space is limited.
 Visit our Education page for information.

 This exciting event is for youth in 5th-8th grade.
 Join every July at Winous Point Hunt Club for fishing, shooting, archery, bird banding and more.
 Lunch provided, Cost $20 and includes a tshirt.
 Visit our Education page for more information.

-Our entertainment for the evening will be reminiscing about the last 70 years of agriculture and conservation in Ottawa County.
-We would like to thank the master of ceremonies will be Dave Grimm, son of the lake Fred Grimm who was instrumental in establishing the Ottawa SWCD in 1952, for bringing out some very entertaining stories with our past supervisors, employees, and landowners!
+Our entertainment for the evening was reminiscing about the last 70 years of agriculture and conservation in Ottawa County.
+We would like to thank the master of ceremonies Dave Grimm, son of the lake Fred Grimm who was instrumental in establishing the Ottawa SWCD in 1952, for bringing out some very entertaining stories with our past supervisors, employees, and landowners!

 Photo: Dave and Bob Grimm, sons of Fred Grimm

 click Here to watch a video about the partnerships driving the innovative water quality assessment and conservation in the Western Lake Erie Basin

 Nutrient application rules, pertaining to both manure and fertilizer, are in effect for farmers in the Western Lake Erie Basin.
 Visit the ODA website to read the state law and check the 48-hour weather forecast before applying to ensure you are not in violation.
 If you have questions or if you believe there has been a violation of this law, please call the Ottawa SWCD office.

 Check out our latest bi-annual newsletter to find out what our office has been doing over the last couple of months, programs that we are offering, upcoming events, ongoing sales, and more!!
 2023 Winter/Spring Newsletter